-Our financial statements for the three months ended March 31, 2020 include a statement that our recurring losses and cash outflows from operations, our accumulated deficit and our debt maturing within twelve months raise substantial doubt about our ability to continue as a going concern.
-As of March 31, 2020, we had \$40.1 million of cash.
-We believe that our existing cash will enable us to fund our operating expenses and capital expenditure requirements, make payments of interest and principal on our term loan facility with Pacific Western Bank, or PWB, and remain in compliance with the minimum cash covenant of \$8.5 million pursuant to this term loan facility, through October 2020.
+Our consolidated financial statements for the six months ended June 30, 2020 include a statement that our recurring losses and cash outflows from operations, our accumulated deficit and our debt maturing within twelve months raise substantial doubt about our ability to continue as a going concern.
+As of June 30, 2020, we had \$23.6 million of cash.
+Subsequent to the close of the second quarter, we raised \$75.0 million of gross proceeds through an underwritten public offering of our common stock that closed on July 2, 2020.
+We believe that our existing cash, including the proceeds of this public offering, will enable us to fund our operating expenses and capital expenditure requirements, make payments of interest and principal on our term loan facility with Pacific Western Bank, or PWB, and remain in compliance with the minimum cash covenant of \$8.5 million pursuant to this term loan facility, into the third quarter of 2021.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 If we are unable to obtain sufficient funding or execute on strategic initiatives to generate sufficient cash, our business, prospects, financial condition and results of operations will be materially and adversely affected, and we may be unable to continue as a going concern.
 If we are unable to continue as a going concern, we may have to liquidate our assets and may receive less than the value at which those assets are carried on our audited financial statements, and it is likely that investors will lose all or a part of their investment.
-Future financial statements may also include statements expressing substantial doubt about our ability to continue as a going concern.
-If we seek additional financing to fund our business activities in the future and there remains substantial doubt about our ability to continue as a going concern, investors or other financing sources may be unwilling to provide additional funding to us on commercially reasonable terms or at all.
+Future financial statements may also include statements expressing substantial doubt about our ability to continue as a going concern, investors or other financing sources may be unwilling to provide additional funding to us on commercially reasonable terms or at all.

-We have a history of losses, have not commenced commercial operations to date and our future profitability is uncertain.
+We have a history of losses, have not commerced commercial operations to date and our future profitability is uncertain.

-We have incurred net losses of \$14.8 million during the three months ended March 31, 2020 and \$47.6 million, \$53.1 million and \$29.2 million during the years ended December 31, 2019, 2018 and 2017, respectively.
+We have incurred net losses of \$28.7 million during the six months ended June 30, 2020 and \$47.6 million, \$53.1 million and \$29.2 million during the years ended December 31, 2019, 2018 and 2017, respectively.
 We also had negative operating cash flows for each of these periods.
-As of March 31, 2020, we had an accumulated deficit of \$230.0 million.
+As of June 30, 2020, we had an accumulated deficit of \$243.9 million.